telvinzhong/Java-Database-Analytics/README.txt

 /index
 Parameters: None
 Returns a model of dates with the number of calories burned and acitivites performed on that date.
+Integrated with Thymeleaf to perform the view layer of this MVC pattern.

 /duration
 Parameters: None
 Returns a model of dates and the total time spent in activity on that date.
+Integrated with Thymeleaf to perform the view layer of this MVC pattern.

 /activity
 Parameters: None
 Returns a model of dates and a list of activities performed on that date.
+Integrated with Thymeleaf to perform the view layer of this MVC pattern.